kreait/firebase-php/docs/authentication.rst

 Authentication overrides (a.k.a.
 Custom Tokens)
 ***********************************************

-Unlike the `official SDKs, which provide multiple ways to authenticate users with your Firebase project <https://firebase.google.com/docs/auth/web/manage-users>`_, applications based on 3rd party SDKs have to authenticate users manually.
-After making sure that a user is indeed authenticated, you can impersonate them through the the ``asUserWithClaims()`` method, which requires a user id as the first parameter, and an optional array with claims as the second.
+You can impersonate users of your Firebase application through the the ``asUserWithClaims()`` method, which requires a user id as the first parameter, and an optional array with claims as the second.

 .. code-block:: php